China's population shrinks despite two-child policy: experts

 Mr Yi said he was sceptical of the National Bureau of Statistics figures, accusing the organisation of "inflating the number of births" to account for families who may not have registered their second, third or fourth child.

-If the government doesn't intervene now, "China's ageing crisis will be more severe than Japan, and the economic outlook will be bleaker than Japan", Mr Yi said.
+If the government doesn't intervene now, "China's ageing crisis will be more severe than Japan, and the economic outlook will be bleaker than Japan", Mr Yi warned.
+AFP

-China's labour force is becoming smaller as the population greys, putting intense strain on the country's fragile pension and healthcare systems.

-For each elderly citizen, there are seven people who are working and contributing to the social welfare system, Mr Yi said - a figure set to shrink to just four by 2030.